ByNoMeans/Bash-Prompt/README.md

 The `~/.minttyrc` config file is set using the above commands to enhance the theme.
 The only steps left are to:

 1. Set cursor to "line" and "blinking" if you're not a traditional "block" or  "underscore" type of person.
-2. Set scrollbar to "none" in "Window" for that extra minimal look.

 ## Aliases